 Why is that?
 Because firefighters are supposed to be heroes; they give the help, they don’t ask for it.
 And that’s where the dirty little stigma comes in.
 What if firefighters admitted they needed help dealing with the things their eyes cannot unsee?
 Would their brothers and sisters in uniform look differently at them?
 Would the administration take them off of their rigs and put them on light duty, until they’re fit to go back out there?
 Would they be fired, or forced to retire?

 So what now?
 How do we begin to fix this?
+How do we talk about first responder mental health?

 It starts with changing the culture, from the administration down.
 Standards for ongoing programs for firefighters need to be created.
 Critical Incident Stress Management (CISM) debriefing is wonderful right after a very bad call, but we all know it’s never ‘The Big Bad One’ that causes first responders to snap.
 It’s cumulative.
 So the programs need to be regular, and PTSD and suicide need to be mentioned more than just a brief gleaning as part of the continuing monthly education we attend.